eliasbenb/PlexAniBridge/.github/CONTRIBUTING.md

 # Contributing

-Contributions to PlexAniBridge are always appreciated!
+Contributions to AniBridge are always appreciated!
 Please follow the guidelines below to help us maintain a high-quality codebase.

 ## Development

-This guide is for developers who want to contribute to the backend of the PlexAniBridge project.
+This guide is for developers who want to contribute to the backend of the AniBridge project.
 It assumes you'll be using Visual Studio Code with Dev Containers (requires Docker).
 Of course, you are free to use any IDE you prefer, but the VS Code IDE and Devcontainer settings are already pre-configured with linting and dependency management for you.

 _If you decide to use a different IDE, you will need to set up the environment manually and infer the project's dependencies yourself.
 Take a look at [`.devcontainer/devcontainer.json`](/.devcontainer/devcontainer.json) and [`.vscode/settings.json`](/.vscode/settings.json) for an idea of what's required._